Understanding the Mechanism of Cryotherapy Chambers: A Comprehensive Guide

 Partial-body Cryotherapy

 A different approach than whole-body cryotherapy, partial-body cryotherapy focuses on isolating specific areas of the body.
-This can involve localised devices or ice packs to target particular muscles or joins.
+This can involve localised devices or ice packs to target particular muscles or joints.
 Partial-body cryotherapy is often used to target specific injuries or pain points, providing targeted relief.

 Ice Pack Cryotherapy